§ 12-17-235. Domestic Violence Resource Prosecutor

 The Office of Prosecution Services has been instrumental in helping Alabama reach substantial compliance with Title 1 of the Adam Walsh Child Protection and Safety Act of 2006, commonly known as the Sex Offender Registration and Notification Act (SORNA).

-Trisha Mellberg
+Contact: Trisha Mellberg Cater

 Deputy Director of OPS & SORNA Resource Prosecutor